Kitchen Design Inspiration

 We have chosen a few of our favourite Contur kitchens to explore in more detail.
 Perhaps you will like one of the designs or at least get some ideas on how your new kitchen should look.
 Then you can get in touch with us on 020 3397 8787 for a free design consultation to begin planning your new kitchen.

 WHITE AND OAK VENEER

 LIGHT AND SPACE

-We deliberately built a house in the country for the sake of the children, explains Monika Siebert.
+We built a house in the country for the benefit of our children, explains Monika Siebert.
 It was clear to us from the start that if we were to build a new house, then we wanted a lot of light and open architecture.
 We wanted to bring the outside inside and share our home with nature.
 We wanted our kitchen to be open plan and with plenty of air to breathe and at the same time practical.
-This is how the kitchen should be.
+This is how a kitchen should be.
 We succeeded, and more than that, the kitchen has become home to all of us.

 AN OPEN PLAN DESIGN

 We are still enthusiastic about the idea of the open kitchen, where the children are always in view and they can use the table as their playground.
 I think we did everything right.
 Also in terms of kitchen equipment we like to cook and enjoy the advantage that we can buy everything fresh from local farmers in the countryside.

 There are endless possibilities in designing your kitchen.
 For us it was clear from the start: it should be a warm material.
 The real wood veneer with its light appearance was exactly the right thing for us.
 As a contrast, we had the kitchen island planned in white lacquer, with a flush sink and hob with an integrated extractor.
 This gives you the feeling of sunshine, even if it doesn't look like spring outside..
 We didn't want a cellar so we built a utility room.
 Our kitchen planner implemented it perfectly.
 We like everything on one level ...